482solutions/hk-pv-solar-energy-tracking-system/README.md

 # pv-solar-energy-tracking-system

-This repository contains BE part for produced renewable energy tracking system on Polkadot ecosystem.
+This repository contains BE part of DAPP for renewable energy trading platform on Polkadot ecosystem.

 # Idea